-Chairperson's Procedural Guide: Conduct of an Appeal Hearing (Ethics) Board of Realtors® (Ask the Professional Standards Administrator to make sure that the names of all parties present for the hearing have been added to this Guide and that all the appropriate blanks have been completed.
-Also note that ethics appeals are not to be recorded.)
-(Ask all parties to come into the hearing room.)
-Display: Board banner and the American flag Seating arrangements: See Part Six, Form #E-16 of this Manual for recommended seating arrangements.
-Start promptly: Rap gavel to open meeting.
-Chairperson's opening statement: Ladies and gentlemen, I now call this appeal hearing to order.
-The professional standards procedures of the \\\\\\ Board of Realtors® provide for the right to appeal the decisions rendered by ethics Hearing Panels.
-The complainant in the original ethics hearing may appeal based only on alleged procedural deficiencies that may have deprived the complainant of the opportunity for a full and fair hearing or other lack of procedural due process.
-The respondent in the original ethics hearing may appeal the decision and/or recommendation for discipline on the basis of (1) misapplication or misinterpretation of an Article(s) of the Code of Ethics of the National Association of Realtors®, (2) alleged procedural deficiency or any lack of procedural due process, or (3) the discipline recommended by the Hearing Panel.
-This particular appeal will be heard by (the Board of Directors) (or) (a panel of Directors appointed by the President) (or) (the Board's Executive Committee), hereinafter referred to as the Appeal Hearing Tribunal.
-Basis of this hearing: The particular matter to be considered by this Appeal Hearing Tribunal is an appeal of the decision of the ethics Hearing Panel composed of: and chaired by \\\\\\, at an ethics The basis of the original ethics hearing was a complaint brought by , the complainant(s), against \\\\\, the respondent(s), alleging violation of Article(s) of the Code of Ethics of the National Association of Realtors®.
-The decision was as follows: (Read the decision of the ethics Hearing Panel of the Professional Standards Committee [Part Six, Form #E-11 of this Manual].)
-Prior to the original ethics hearing, the complaint was reviewed by (the Board's Grievance Committee) (or) (a panel of the Board's Grievance Committee members) and referred to the Board's Professional Standards Committee for a hearing.
-Authority: The Appeal Hearing Tribunal present here today is a body duly constituted under the authority of the bylaws of the \\\\\\ Board of Realtors®.
+Chairperson's Procedural Guide: Conduct of an Appeal Hearing (Ethics) Board of Realtors® State of • to make sure that the names of all parties present for the hearing appropriate blanks have been completed.
+Also note that ethics (Ask all parties to come into the hearing room J.) Display: Board banner and the American flag Seating arrangements: See Part Six, Form #E-1 L6 of this Manual for recommended seating arrangements.
+Start promptly: Rap gavel to open meeting. professional standards procedures of thedecisions rendered by ethics Hearing Panels.
+Tonly on alleged procedural deficiencies that m fair hearing or other lack of procedural due proteed the decision and/or recommendation for disciplant Article(s) of the Code of Ethics of the National lack of procedural due process, or (3) the disciplant be heard by (the Board of Directors) (or) (Executive Committee), hereinafter referred to be considered by this Appeal Hearing Tribunal is an appeal of the d of: and chaired by , at an ethics hearing conducted on The basis of the original ethics hearing was a c , 20, complaint brought by ,, the complainant(s), against , and , the respondent(s), alleging National Association of Realtors®.
+The decisio of the Code of Ethics of the of the Professional Standards Committee [Part Six, Form #E-11 of aint was reviewed by (the Board's Grievance Committee) (or) members) and referred to the Board's Professional Standards Authority: The Appeal Hearing Tribunal presen nt here today is a body duly constituted under the authority of the